 Smoking by the female decreases the chance of success by 50% (Hughes, 1994) and increases miscarriage.
 It is absurd for a woman to not stop smoking before fertility treatments, particularly IVF.
 Second-hand smoke causes a similar reduction in the chance of pregnancy (Neal, 2005) and also decreases ovarian reserve.
 Menopause occurs four years early in women who smoke.
 The effect of smoking is also seen in egg donation recipients (Soares, 2007), showing that smoking also influences the ability of the uterus to support implantation.
 Smoking by the male partner reduces success with IVF and ICSI (Zitzmann, 2003), decreases semen quality and increases DNA fragmentation.
 Of course the serious health risks of smoking are more important reasons to quit.
 However, if the female or male partner is unable to quit, she/he should take high amounts of antioxidants (above), which may counteract some of the adverse effects on sperm and on the cardiovascular system.

-One study suggested the female partner should not have more caffeine than one cup of decaf coffee or tea (5 mg or less) before and during an IVF cycle (Klonoff-Cohen, 2002), although two other studies showed no effect of caffeine in women simply attempting conception (Hatch, 2012) or with IVF (Choi, 2011).
+One old, limited quality study suggested the female partner should not have more caffeine than one cup of decaf coffee or tea (5 mg or less) before and during an IVF cycle (Klonoff-Cohen, 2002).
+However, three other studies showed no effect of caffeine in women simply attempting conception (Hatch, 2012) or with IVF (Choi, 2011).
 The most recent large study found no effect on IVF or ICSI success of 1-5 cups of coffee per day compared with no coffee (Lyngso, 2019).
 That study did find a positive effect on live birth following IUI, which should be further verified.
-The sperm are not as sensitive to caffeine, but the male should not drink more than the equivalent of 3 cups of coffee (one cup contains about 150 mg).
+The sperm are also not sensitive to caffeine, but the male should not drink more than the equivalent of 3 cups of coffee (one cup contains about 150 mg).
 Larger amounts have been reported to increase sperm DNA fragmentation.